Using GitHub To Improve Workflow

 The problem with Git is that it’s so ancient that we have to use the command line—or Terminal if you’re a Mac user—to access it, typing in snippets of code like ‘90s hackers.
 This can be a difficult proposition for modern computer users.
 That’s where Git-Hub comes in.

 Git Hub makes Git easier to use in two ways.
-First, if you download the GitHub software to your computer, it provides a visual interface to help you manage your version-controlled projects locally.
+First, if you download the GitHub software to your computer and improve the workflow, it provides a visual interface to help you manage your version-controlled projects locally.
 Second, creating an account on Git-Hub.com brings your version-controlled projects to the Web, and ties in social network feature for good measure.3

 You can browse other GitHub users’ projects and even download copies for yourself to alter and learn from.
 Other users can do the same with your public projects and even spot errors and suggest fixes.
 Either way, no data is lost because Git saves a “snapshot” of every change.